polyglot-compiler/JLang/README.md

 Before contributing, please do the following.

 (1) Read through the rest of this README.

-(2) Read through all GitHub issues carefully, to get the most up-to-date picture on the current state of the project.
+(2) Read through all GitHub issues carefully, to get the most up-to-date picture of the current state of the project.

-(3) Read through the [developer guide](http://gharrma.github.io/polyllvm/developer-guide.html) on the website, to get an overview of the most critical subcomponents of PolyLLVM.
+(3) Read through the [developer guide](http://gharrma.github.io/polyllvm/developer-guide.html) on the website, to get technical details on the most critical subcomponents of PolyLLVM.

 Quick start guide